gohjy/directed/README.md

 # Directed
 Simple redirection service - enter the site shortcut and hit Enter.
-No ads, no interstitial pages.
+No ads, no phishing attacks.
 Just simple JS redirects.

 Most of this README is also available on the [site](https://gohjy.github.io/directed).